treyhunner/treyhunner.github.com/source/_posts/2025-05-01-how-to-give-a-great-pycon-tutorial.markdown

 ---
 layout: post
-title: "How to give a great PyCon tutorial"
+title: "Tips for PyCon tutorial presenters"
 date: 2025-05-01 16:00:00 -0700
 comments: true
 categories: pycon
 ---

 You've submitted a tutorial to PyCon and it was accepted.
-Uh oh.

 Now what?

 In this post I'll be sharing my thoughts on giving a great PyCon tutorial.

-## Readability counts
+## Screen readability 👓

 Be sure to consider readability when teaching a tutorial.
 Talks usually involve slides and the default font size in presentation software is often pretty readable on a projector.